MrVineetRaj/academics-end-sem/Data Minning/important.md

 1. **Definitions and Formulas**

    - **Support**: Measures how frequently an itemset appears in the dataset.
-     To convert the LaTeX math formulas for a `.md` file (GitHub-compatible), you can rewrite them in plain text or use Markdown formatting without relying on LaTeX.
-Here’s how you can do it:

-   **Formulas**

-   - **Support**: Measures how frequently an itemset appears in the dataset.
      **Formula:**

      - Support(A) = Frequency of transactions containing A / Total transactions